 Climate change for insurers: Perils, opportunities and revisiting the past

 For all industries, the effects of climate change are an existential threat.
 The insurance industry being no exception, this webinar will highlight why climate change is as much a business issue as it is an environmental one.
 The effects of environmental change will bring with it a number of new exposures and accelerate the prevalence of existing risks, across all classes of business.
-From here, our speakers will discuss the results of historic and recent climate change litigation.
+From here, our speakers discussed the results of historic and recent climate change litigation.
 From this, lessons learned from previous long tail liability exposures will be assessed and whether or not these have been implemented into current underwriting considerations.

-To conclude, the speakers will put forward a series of recommendations to address the concerns highlighted and the potential opportunities that might materialise as a result.
+To conclude, the speakers put forward a series of recommendations to address the concerns highlighted and the potential opportunities that might materialise as a result.

 By the end of this webinar members would have gained an insight into:

 - Why should insurers care about climate change?

 - Historical and more recent case law and litigation relating to climate change in the United States and international jurisdictions

 - What lessons can be learned from previous long tail liability exposures

 - Solutions, opportunities, and objections resulting from climate change to be considered by the insurance industry

 You will be sent a confirmation email shortly after booking.
 If you have not received this within one hour, please contact Patricia Pedraza (020 7397 3911).